 If you get a screen like the one shown below, enter the following information into the fields:

-• Search Engine Visibility – if you don’t want search engines to index your website, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unchecked.
+- Search Engine Visibility – if you don’t want your site to be indexed by search engines, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unticked.

 Once your installation is set up, you should see a screen similar to the one shown below.